SpectrumLib/SpectrumShaderLanguage/README.md

 # SpectrumShaderLanguage
 A custom GPU shading language designed for use with the [Spectrum](https://github.com/SpectrumLib/Spectrum) graphics library.
+It works by [transpiling](https://en.wikipedia.org/wiki/Source-to-source_compiler) the SSL source into GLSL, and then using the tools in the Vulkan SDK to compile the generated GLSL to SPIR-V bytecode.

 The current version of GLSL for Vulkan uses confusing semantics (designed for OpenGL), provides far more types than is used in 95% of shader programs, and there is no standardized procedure for getting reflection info about shaders.
 All of these make GLSL far more complex than is required for nearly all developers and shader authors, and would make a full parsing and reflecting system for Spectrum too complex to easily develop and manage.
 Therefore, we designed SSL as a minimal and simpler shading language, similar to GLSL, but should still work for most situtations.